NateXVI/mkscr/README.md

 `my-script` is the name of the generated script.

-This will create the folder `~/Desktop/mkscr/my-script`.
-Inside that folder, you will find a file named `startup.scr`, a file named `open-acad.bat`, a folder named `lib`, and a file named `command.txt`.
+This will create the folder `~/Desktop/mkscr/my-script` with the following contents:

-`startup.scr` is an AutoCAD script that will load the DLL file.
+- `startup.scr`: The AutoCAD script that will load the DLL file.
+This runs when AutoCAD starts.

-`open-acad.bat` is a batch file that will start AutoCAD and load the DLL file.
+- `open-acad.bat`: Batch file that will start AutoCAD, specifying the drawing to open and the script to run.

-The `lib` folder is where the DLL file will be copied to before starting AutoCAD.
-The files are copied when you run `open-acad.bat`, if the `-c` flag is specified.
+- `lib`: The folder that will store the DLL file and its dependencies.
+This is only present if the `-c` flag is specified.

+- `command.txt`: This stores the command that was used to create the scripts.
+It's not the exact same, but should have the same result.

-This will also create a shortcut named `my-script.lnk` in your Desktop.
+Running the command will also create a shortcut named `my-script.lnk` in your Desktop.
 This shortcut runs `open-acad.bat` without showing the terminal window.

-The `command.txt` file contains the command that was used to create the scripts.

 ## Development